oracle/python-oracledb/doc/src/api_manual/async_connection.rst

-    Connections may become unusable in several cases, such as, if the network socket is broken, if an Oracle error indicates the connection is unusable, or, after receiving a planned down notification from the database.
+    Connections may become unusable in several cases, such as, if the network socket is broken, if an Oracle error indicates the connection is unusable, or after receiving a planned down notification from the database.

     This function is best used before starting a new database request on an existing standalone connection.
 Pooled connections internally perform this